Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/README.md

 <img src="images/stackimagetinyweb.jpg" alt="image"/>

 This project is a collaboration between many people.
 The principles of the design came from the forum members at  http://www.photomacrography.net/.
 The design is particularly based on the Bratcam, by Chris Slaybaugh.
-The focus block was given to me as a gift by one of the forum members (Doc.Al).
-Some of the electronics and programming, and some of the fitting together were done by my husband, Tim Deegan.
+The focus block was provided as a gift by one of the forum members (Doc.Al).
+Some of the electronics and programming, and some of the fitting together were carried out by Tim Deegan.
 He also helped with the principles of the design.
-I (Jennifer Deegan) did everything else.
+Jennifer Deegan did everything else.

 ## Hardware

-There is a lot of complex hardware involved in this project so I give a structured introduction to it on this page, and each section references another page, on which details of that part are given.
+There is a lot of complex hardware involved in this project, so a structured introduction is given on this page, and each section references another page, on which details of that part are given.

+The following is an image of the full photographic setup:

+[INSERT IMAGE]

 ### Rail Hardware